-Ballots will be prepared by OP&F's independent election administrator, American Arbitration Association (AAA), and sent to the respective membership groups on or before May 6, 2019.
+Ballots will be prepared by OP&F's independent election administrator and sent to the respective membership groups to vote in the election.
 Ballots will contain the names and photos (if provided) of the candidates.
-Names and photos will be rotated so that each candidate's name and photo appears in the top position an equal number of times.
+Names and photos will be rotated so that each candidate's name and photo appears in the first position an equal number of times.